Battle of Talas: Battle

+Prelude

 Modern view of Talas River, which starts in the mountains of Kyrgyzstan and winds down into Kazakhstan.
 On the right side of the river is the city of Taraz.

 The confrontation first emerged during the incident in the land of Shash (modern Tashkent).
 The Ikhshid of Ferghana came into conflict with the king of Shash and sought assistance from the Chinese ruler.
 Gao Xianzhi, the commander who led an army of Tang and Karluk soldiers against the kingdom of Shi (Shash) in Tashkent.
 The king of Shi surrendered and submitted to Chinese authority, after which he and his followers were treated without harm but Gao's army plundered the city anyways.
 The king was brought back to the Tang capital of Chang'an where he was executed by order of Emperor Xuanzong of Tang.
 The king's son then sought assistance from the Abbasids in the year 133 AH / 751 CE.
+Ziyad ibn Salih, commander of the Arab forces of Samarkand, requested reinforcements from Abu Muslim, which arrived in May 751.

+Numbers

 The number of the combatants involved in the battle of Talas are not known with certainty.
 According to Chinese sources, the Abbasid army consisted of 200,000 soldiers, included contingents from their Tibetan ally.
 On the opposite side, Arabic records put the combined Chinese forces at 100,000.
 Chinese sources record a combined army of 30,000 consisting of 10,000 Tang infantry and 20,000 Karluk mercenaries.
 A Western estimate of Abbasid forces puts them at 30,000 strong.

 The Tongdian (801), the earliest narrative for battle itself by either side, suggests 30,000 deaths, and the Old Book of Tang (945) counted 20,000 deaths in this battle.
 Arabic sources estimate Chinese casualties at between 45,000 and 50,000 dead, along with 20,000 to 25,000 captured.
 Gao Xianzhi's official position was that of the Anxi Jiedu envoy, The total number of Tang troops in the jurisdiction was 24,000 and was stationed in the four countries of Qiuzi, Yanqi, Khotan, and Shule.